Suggester/Documentation/usefullinks.md

 ---
 ### [Click here](https://twitter.com/SuggesterBot) to look at our twitter!
 You can get notified about updates, status updates, polls and more to come!

+#### Github

+# Github
+---
+### [Click here](https://github.com/Suggester-Bot/Suggester) to take a look at our open source bot!
+If you wish to contribute to the bot, take a look at the suggestions channel in the [support server](https://discord.gg/G5pEdUp) and talk to the devs and create a pull request for them to look at!

 <!-- tabs:end -->